mxw035/Monica-s-Art/README.md

 This file creates the contact page.
 Can be accessed from the nav bar contact button as well as the link at the bottom of the container holding the artisit photo on the homepage.
-This page has the nav bar as well as a three celled container that has information regarding the next show, email and how to request custom art work.
+This page has the nav bar as well as a three celled container that has information regarding the next show, email a input feild to request custom art work this is then stored in a table called request with name, email, request.
+An email is then sent to both the user and the artist.

 ###### Print